Best Pushchairs for Small Cars 2026 — Honest Boot Space Guide

 Bugaboo Butterfly 2 — premium compact

-If budget isn’t the primary concern, the Bugaboo Butterfly 2 delivers premium build quality in a compact package at 54 x 43 x 20cm.
-IATA cabin-approved, suitable from birth to 22kg, updated in 2025.
+If budget isn’t the primary concern, the Bugaboo Butterfly 2 delivers premium build quality in a compact package at 54 × 43 × 20cm.
+IATA cabin-approved, suitable from birth with lie-flat seat, and one of the best one-second folds in the market.
 A pushchair that handles the airport and the car boot equally well.
+Read our full Butterfly 2 review →

-Joolz Aer+ — best for grandparents with small cars
+Joolz Aer2 — best for grandparents with small cars

-The Joolz Aer+ folds with one hand and pops in and out of a car boot with very little effort.
-At 6.0kg and folding to 53 x 45 x 23cm, it’s genuinely manageable for grandparents who need something that fits in a smaller car without a daily wrestling match.
+The Joolz Aer2 folds with one hand and pops in and out of a car boot with very little effort.
+At 6.2kg and folding to 53 × 45 × 23cm, it’s genuinely manageable for grandparents who need something that fits in a smaller car without a daily wrestling match.
+The 10-year transferable warranty is a genuine differentiator in this category.
+Read our full Aer2 review →

 Small car boot checklist